Layton Utah Temple: History

-On July 15, 2019, the church announced that the temple will be constructed on an 11.8-acre property located at the corner of Oak Hills Drive and Rosewood Lane on the southeast side of Layton and noted that the preliminary plans called for a three-story temple of more than 87,000 square feet.

-On October 8, 2019, the church released a rendering of the Layton Utah Temple.
+The temple was announced by Russell M. Nelson on April 1, 2018 during the church's 188th semi-annual general conference.
+On July 15, 2019, the church announced that the temple would be constructed on an 11.8-acre property located at the corner of Oak Hills Drive and Rosewood Lane on the southeast side of Layton.
+The preliminary plans called for a three-story structure of more than 87,000 square feet.
+The parcel of land belonged to one family for over a hundred years.
+It was settled in the 1850s by an immigrant who traveled from England to the United States and into Utah after converting to the church.
+The family sold the land to the church shortly before the temple was announced.
+On October 8, 2019, the church released a rendering of the temple.

-On January 23, 2020, the church announced that a groundbreaking, to signify the beginning of construction, was scheduled to occur on May 30, 2020.
+On January 23, 2020, the church announced that a groundbreaking, to signify the beginning of construction, was scheduled for May 30, 2020.
 However, due to the COVID-19 pandemic, a small-scale, private groundbreaking occurred on May 23, 2020, with Craig C. Christensen, president of the church's Utah Area, presiding.
 The church then provided photographs and video of the groundbreaking on the originally scheduled date.